astrika/Data-Structures-Assignment-1/README.md

  T(n) = 2logn + C

- Because two binary searches were used to search through 2 sub arrays, the complexity of this algorithm is log n.Running Time: O(log n)
+ Because two binary searches were used to search through 2 sub arrays, the complexity of this algorithm is log n.

 # Problem 2:
  Given an array, returns its balance index (any) or -1